JiraJedi/jirajedi.github.io/_posts/2023-02-28-Jira-Manage-More-Teams-For-One-Backlog.md

 - Modify the filters of Team Boards to include any issues that have the team's Component assigned to them.

-==✅ Team Boards/backlogs now show the issue from the original backlog.==
+== ✅ Team Boards/backlogs now show the issue from the original backlog. ==

 ## How To Implement The Solution